svenjacobs/sabdrop/README.md

 Features
 --------

+* Browser action with download management functionality
 * Context menu to send NZB weblinks to SABnzbd for immediate download
-* Page action in address bar that scans for NZB weblinks
 * Supports API key and username/password authentication
 * Supports categories (NZB links can be assigned to a category with context menu)
 * Allows sending NZB files as file upload which should work around issues with sites that require an authentication (e.g. forums)